poya-r/crypto-wallet-urls/README.md

 # Wallet Urls for Cryptocurrencies
 This is a suggested specification to allow for URLs to be used as an alias to crypto wallets.
-Any feedback/suggested are welcome

 #### The Problem
 Sending and receiving crypto assets currently is a scary move for anyone not used to wallet addresses and hence is a huge roadblock to mass adoption of crypto currencies.